virtualolsonNo1/ChessBoard/README.md

         - for timers, used for both players' clocks as well as for the no clock mode, where instead of hitting button to signify move, timer used to check if piece on valid move square for a full second, after which the "finalState" bool will be true
     - usb hid report descriptor can be found at usbd_custom_hid_if.c
         - is probably best documented part of all this shit lol
-    - that same file holds the interrupt, which checks the kind of report, and from there acts accordingly depending on if it's light data, piece data for the state of the board in characters, an error, etc
+    - that same file holds the interrupt in CUSTOM_HID_OutEvent_FS(), which checks the kind of report, and from there acts accordingly depending on if it's light data, piece data for the state of the board in characters, an error, etc

 - other important variables/functions to know